 Shopify is sort of like a store in a shopping development or a condominium.

 You own, operate and customize the inside of the building.
 You can do whatever you want.
-But the property comes pre-packaged with plumbing electricity, security, and Property Management.
+But the property comes pre-packaged with plumbing, electricity, security, and Property Management.

 The shopping development is not going to make your store successful, and they aren’t going to control how you run your business.
 But, they are going to take care of all the non-business related aspects of your business so that you can focus on selling more stuff to your customers.

-Building a store with WordPress is like building your own store / house on your own land.
+Building a store with WordPress is like building your own store/house on your own land.
 You get to build the exact experience that you want.
 You can do anything you want with the property.
 If you don’t want it to be just a store, you can make it be more than a store.
 You can create any experience if you want.

 But everything about the property ultimately stops with you.
 If there is a plumbing problem, it’s your issue.
 If there is a break-in, it’s your issue.
 There is plenty of help that you can hire to help take care of these issues.
 But you own and operate the entire property, so they are ultimately your problem.

 Generally speaking, if your core competency is selecting inventory and selling product then you will love Shopify.
-Unlike many other hosted ecommerce platforms, they’ve solved many of the limitations, and have a team to ensure they are on the cutting edge of technical ecommerce features.
+Unlike many other hosted eCommerce platforms, they’ve solved many of the limitations, and have a team to ensure they are on the cutting edge of technical eCommerce features.

-In contrast, if your core competency is development, and building out a full digital experience that your customers love, then you will like the freedoms WordPress and WooCommerce better – especially if that experience sets you apart from the rest of your competitors.
+In contrast, if your core competency is development, and building out a full digital experience that your customers love, then you will like the freedoms of WordPress and WooCommerce better – especially if that experience sets you apart from the rest of your competitors.

-But what does the general difference between a hosted platform and a self-hosted ecommerce platform look like for individual considerations?
+But what does the general difference between a hosted platform and a self-hosted eCommerce platform look like for individual considerations?
 Let’s look at those each in turn.

 Shopify & WordPress Differences

-There are a lot of considerations that go into choosing and building an ecommerce store, but here’s how Shopify and WordPress differ on some of the most critical considerations.
+There are a lot of considerations that go into choosing and building an eCommerce store, but here’s how Shopify and WordPress differ on some of the most critical considerations.